Dortmund crash to first defeat against Freiburg in 11 years

 "We can't invite opponents to score, especially when we have Champions League aspirations."

-Dortmund will discover their group opponents when the draw for the Champions League is made Thursday.
+Dortmund will discover their group opponents when the draw for the Champions League is made on Thursday.

 Freiburg raced into the lead when dead-ball expert Vincenzo Grifo blasted in a superb free-kick after just six minutes.